MikiWolfe/Team-Profile-Generator/README.md

 ## Contributors
 None
 ## Tests
-Using ```npm i jest -D```  to run unit tests on the included testing files to ensure they pass.
+Using ```npm run test```  to run unit tests on the included testing files to ensure they pass.
 ## Questions
 Please reach out if you have any questions about this application:
 GitHub profile: https://github.com/MikiWolfe
 ### Link to Deployed Site
-Link to the deployed site: None
 Link to the repo: https://github.com/MikiWolfe/Team-Profile-Generator
 ### Image of application
-Link to a screenshot of the application: None
+Link to a screenshot of the application:
+Link to video of application in action: